Park and Ride

 Bicycle Crash Density, Weighted, 1987-2010 - Weighted Heat Map.
 Visualization of 6,632 events.
 Fatalities weighted 10, Injuries 3, Property Damage Only 1.
 For further information on why this is the best surrogate measure for bicycle demand, please contact Robert Torzynski.

-This application is a Remote Tool built to report on field conditions and estimate bicycling compatibility.
+This is Zg's Reporter, a tool intended to report on field conditions and (in this case) estimate bicycling compatibility.
 It allows

-, collaboratively, geographic data sets in KML and geo-referenced HTML format.
+, collaboratively, the general-purpose creation of geographic data sets in KML and geo-referenced HTML format.

 Google Maps, including Street View are integrated with an SQL database allowing users to add Markers to the Map,